Francois-v3/CDNBoxd/README.md

     "ttl": duration of keys in ms, defaults to 86400000 (1 day), "refresh": refresh period in ms. defaults to 3600000 (1 hour), },
+  "tcprtt": { // if present, collect TCP RTT metrics.
+    "period": collect period in ms. defaults to 5000 (5 seconds), },
   "clustersecret": secretkey of cluster, use for communication between nodes, default to httpserver.authorization.
   "cdnboxes": [ // order matters to who am i and tlsticket processes.
     { "name": node's name,